Search for celebrities on Ancestry.com!GRECO

 Herbert "Herb" J. Green, a long time resident of Winters, peacefully passed away surrounded by his family while at Enloe Medical Center in Chico on Sunday, June 30, 2002.
 He was 88 years old.

 Mr. Green was born on Aug.
 4, 1913 to Jesse and Charlotte Green in Berkeley.
 He was their only child.
-In 1933 he was married to Doris M. Gibson and the two had four children.
+In 1933 he was marriage to Doris M. Gibson and the two had four children.
 After retiring as a building inspector for the city of Alameda in 1974, he moved to Winters and began cattle ranching in both Solano and Napa counties, something he was very proud of doing.
 He was also appointed as Fire Commissioner for the County of Solano, a position he filled for approximately six years.
 He was a very active man who had many enjoyments in life, which included golfing at least twice a week, fishing and deer hunting.
 One of his greatest enjoyments was going to his summer home in Lake Almanor to golf and fish.
 He will be greatly missed by all who knew him.

 He is survived by his life companion, Patsy King, of Winters; sons Alana H. Green and his wife Joy of Livingston, Texas, David H. Green and his wife Amparo of Winters and Dennis J. Green of Sandy, Oregon; also by his grandchildren, Ronald K. Ely, Laura Ely, Jeffrey H. Green and Terea W. Green and numerous nieces and nephews.